webgptorg/book/ABSTRACT.md

 # 📖 The Book Whitepaper

-The world is changing, and in 5 years, most of you won't do the work or job that you are doing now.
-When an agent can do your work for $5.74, it is economically unsound to not use the AI agent.

 For most business applications nowadays, the biggest challenge isn't about the raw capabilities of AI models.
 Large language models like GPT-5 or Claude-4.1 are extremely capable.

 The main challenge is to narrow it down, constrain it, set the proper **context, rules, knowledge, and personality**.
 There are a lot of tools which can do exactly this.
 On one side, there are no-code platforms which can launch your agent in seconds.
 On the other side, there are heavy frameworks like Langchain or Semantic Kernel, which can give you deep control.